andrearcaina/CoinWatch/README.md

   <br>
 </h1>

-<h4 align="center">A React.js application which provides current data on the crypto market and news.
+<h4 align="center">A React.js application which provides current data on the crypto market, prices, exchanges, and daily news.
 Powered by RapidAPI's.</h4>

 <hr>